Archie-nn/11401_CS203A/StudyNote/Array.md

 However, insertion and deletion operations—especially at the beginning or middle of the array—are costly due to the need to shift elements, resulting in O(n) time complexity.

-For static datasets or read-heavy workloads, arrays combined with binary search are highly efficient.
-For applications requiring frequent insertions and deletions, other data structures such as linked lists or trees may be more appropriate.

 ---